juninhopo/kyc-check/README.md

 - ✅ Percentage-based similarity score
 - ✅ Simple and intuitive user interface
 - ✅ REST API for integration with other systems

+## 📚 Articles

+- [Basic KYC Implementation Guide using KYC_CHECK](https://dev.to/juninhopo/basic-kyc-implementation-guide-using-kyccheck-3fld) - A practical guide on how to implement and use the KYC_CHECK library in your projects.

 ## 🌐 Live Demo